 Adaptability coefficient of Uda rams as it is affected by Seasons and housing types

 Adaptability coefficients of the animals was presented on Tables 2 to 4.
 In the hot season, in the beginning of hot season animals placed in N have higher adaptability while those in FZ have the lowest.
-There is no difference (P>0.05) between the treatments based on benezeras taste.
+There is no difference (P>0.05) between the treatments based on benezra test.
 At the end of hot season animal placed in HZ and HT had significantly (P<0.05) lower adaptability.
-The results showed no variation between animals in N, FT and FZ based on Rhode and Benezeras test, likewise between FT and HZ based on Benezeras test.
+The results showed no variation between animals in N, FT and FZ based on Rhode and Benezra test, likewise between FT and HZ based on Benezra test.

 At the beginning of the rainy season, significant (P<0.05) variation was observed between the treatments only with Rhode test.
 The only difference observed was between animals in N and those in HT and FT (P<0.05).
 At the end of the rainy season, animals placed in FZ had lower adaptability compared to the other treatments based on Rhode test.
-In terms of Benezeras, the difference was between animals placed in FZ and those placed in N and HT.
+In terms of Benezra, the difference was between animals placed in FZ and those placed in N and HT.
 RY test showed lower adaptability in FT and FZ compared to the other housing types.

 In the cold season, there was no significant difference (P<0.05) between the treatments both at the beginning and end of the season based on Benezeras test.
 Animals placed in HZ, FT, and FZ has higher values (P<0.05) compared to those placed in N and HT based on RY test.
 At the beginning and at the end of the season, Rhode test showed animals placed in N to had higher adaptability than those placed in HT and HZ.